openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 1. the user provisions a VM object
 2. the KubeVirt controller creates an IPAMClaim for each multus non-default network in the corresponding VMI spec
 3. OVN-K reacts to the creation of the `IPAMClaim`s.
-It will generate IP address from the required IP pools, and update the corresponding `IPAMClaim` with the generate IPs.
+It will allocate IP addresses from the required IP pools, and **only afterward** update the corresponding `IPAMClaim` with the generated IPs.
+Users can only rely / use the `IPAMClaim` status for informational purposes.
 4. this step occurs in parallel to step 3; KubeVirt templates the KubeVirt launcher pod, featuring in each network selection element the name of the claim where the CNI will find the IP address.